Sorrow446/Palworld-Appearance-Tool/README.md

 Import JSON appearance data to save:
 `pat.exe import -i out.json -o 1.sav`

+## Thank you
+- trumank for their great uesave-rs.

 ## Disclaimer
 - I will not be responsible for any possibility of save corruption.
 - Palworld brand and name is the registered trademark of its respective owner.